hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/hello-dynamicsql.md

-# Hello Nitro
+# Hello Dynamic SQL

 This app shows examples for all DynamicSQL tags that are included in Nitro.

 DynamicSQL allows you to run SQL queries with static or iterative sections that are included or excluded depending on the runtime parameters in each execution.

-You'll need:
+To run this example you'll need:

 - Java installed
 - Maven installed